26.

 35. What are the responsibilities of Transport Layer?

-The Transport Layer is responsible for source-to-destination delivery of the entire message.
+for source-to-destination delivery of the entire message.

 a.
 Service-point Addressing